RomanHrasko/firstRep/README.md

 Hi there!

-I'm ridiculous what kind of world is this.
+It will be fun so what kind of world is this?
 I like chocolate.